Tummy Tuck (Abdominoplasty) in Santa Barbara, CA

 Ready to take the next steps towards booking a procedure?
 Schedule your consultation today to begin your aesthetic journey with Sara Yegiyants, MD, FACS.

 Your Abdominoplasty Consultation at our Boutique Office

-You will meet with Dr. Yegiyants personally to discuss the details of your surgery and what you would like to achieve.
-Before your first in-office meeting, it’s a good idea to gather your questions and concerns so Dr. Yegiyants can completely ensure your confidence.
-She will extensively review your medical records and discuss your ultimate goals.
+Before your first in-office meeting, it’s a good idea to gather your questions and concerns, so Dr. Yegiyants can ensure your complete confidence.
+Dr. Yegiyants will review your medical records extensively and discuss ultimate goals.